boooooommmmmm/COMP90043-Cryptography-and-Security/Week2.md

 # Week2
+This week is talking about symmetric key cryptography

 <br/>

 ## Euclid's algorithm
 Let a, b, q, r be integers with such that a = qb + r .
 Then gcd(a, b) = gcd(b, r ).<br />
 gcd(33, 21)